List of Pixar shorts

 This is a list of animated short films produced by Pixar Animation Studios.

-Beginning with Pixar's first feature-length film Toy Story, almost all subsequent Pixar feature films have been shown in theaters along with a Pixar-created original short film, known as a "short."
+Beginning with Pixar's second feature-length film A Bug's Life, almost all subsequent Pixar feature films have been shown in theaters along with a Pixar-created original short film, known as a "short."
 Other Pixar shorts, released only on home media, were created to showcase Pixar's technology or cinematic capabilities, or on commission for clients.

 Pixar began producing shorts in the 1980s.
 The first shorts were made while Pixar was still a computer hardware company, when John Lasseter was the only professional animator in the company's small animation department.
 Starting with Geri's Game, after Pixar had converted into an animation studio, all later shorts have been produced with a larger crew and budget.

 Pixar produced four CGI shorts for the educational TV series Sesame Street between 1990 and 1994.
 The shorts illustrate different weights and directions starring Luxo Jr. and Luxo — Light & Heavy, Surprise, Up and Down, and Front and Back.

 During the development of Toy Story, Pixar set up a division to work on Pixar video games called Pixar's Interactive Products Group, specifically Toy Story entries in the Disney's Animated Storybook and Disney's Activity Center.
 Due to the intense resources required, the division was eventually folded and the staff were redistributed to start creating short films to accompany Pixar's theatrical releases.

 Beginning with A Bug's Life, Pixar has created extra content for each of their films that are part of the main story.
 For their early theatrical releases, this content was in the form of outtakes and appeared as part of the film's credits.
 For each of their films, this content was a short made exclusively for the DVD release of the film.

-Toy Story 4 was the first film not to have a theatrical short before it.
+Toy Story 4 is the first film not to be accompanied by short films at the beginning, followed by Lightyear, Inside Out 2, Elio, Hoppers, and Toy Story 5.
 Producer Lindsey Collins confirmed that SparkShorts replaces the need to pair short films with their major theatrical films; admitting that she felt "torn" over the decision.
+Meanwhile, Toy Story, Coco, and Onward had theatrical shorts from other subsidiaries related to Disney.